 The Head and Shoulders pattern is said to be confirmed on a break of the neckline; this is about to occur in the chart above.

 Therefore once the neckline is broken, the price declines.

 How Far Will the Price Fall: Measure the Distance

 In technical analysis, the theory is, if you want to understand how far the price will fall after the stock price reversal is confirmed by the break of the neckline, then you need to measure the distance.
 The length of the neckline should be roughly proportional to the amount of the drop.

 For me, this theory is dubious, as it completely depends on the price scale you are using on the chart.

 Inverse Head & Shoulders Pattern

-Followed by a price decrease on lower volume (head).
-Then finally after a short drop in price a bottom at higher volume, suggesting the downturn is over, the seller have all sold and there are only buyers left in the market to drive up prices.
+You can exactly use this methodology to define the inverse Head and Shoulders Pattern, which predicts a stock price bottom rather than a top.
+This reversal formation means you should see a price decrease on lower volume (left shoulder), followed by a price decrease on lower volume (head).
+Then finally, after a short drop in price, a bottom at higher volume, suggesting the downturn is over, the sellers have all sold, and there are only buyers left in the market to drive up prices.